This is an official version.

 Protection of trust funds

-13.4 (1) Where the minister believes that the business of a seller is neglected to the prejudice of a person or that the interests of the clients of the seller are not being protected or that the seller has converted trust funds, the minister may, by order, appoint a person as trustee to take possession of property or an undertaking in the possession of or under the control of the seller for the purpose of preserving, carrying on or winding up the business of the seller.
+13.4 (1) Where the registrar believes that the business of a seller is neglected to the prejudice of a person or that the interests of the clients of the seller are not being protected or that the seller has converted trust funds, the registrar may act as trustee or, by order, appoint a person to act as trustee to take possession of property or an undertaking in the possession of or under the control of the seller for the purpose of preserving, carrying on or winding up the business of the seller.

-(2) A person appointed under subsection (1) shall be the trustee in respect of a trust property of the seller, and the person shall in respect of that trust property take the place of a personal representative, committee or other representative of the seller.
+(3) The registrar or a person appointed under subsection (1) shall be the trustee in respect of a trust property of the seller and shall in respect of that trust property take the place of a personal representative, committee or other representative of the seller.

 14. The Lieutenant-Governor in Council may make regulations